macuser47/TicTacTi/README.md

 # TicTacTi
 Ever wanted to play tic-tac-toe on a TI calculator?
 I'm sure someone else has done it, but here it is anyway.

 This is my first shot at a full-blown TI-83 - 84 Program.
-I've made simple Ti Basix programs in the past, for factoring numbers and vector calculations and such, but nothing that constituted a fully complete program.
+I've made simple Ti Basic programs in the past, for factoring numbers and vector calculations and such, but nothing that constituted a fully complete program.

 The game is simple.
 At the start of the game you are randomly chosen as X's or O's and use a selctor to place your symbols, playing against a basic AI.